toutjavascript/infollama-proxy/README.md

 ## API Calls

 You can now use the proxy to chat with your Ollama server.
-You must modify default port configuration.
-Proxy port is `11430`:
+Infollama works as an OpenAI Compatible LLM Server, You must give ths Base URL with port `11430`:

-- base_url is now http://localhost:11430
+- base_url is now http://localhost:11430/v1

 Do not forget to provide a valid token, **starting with `pro_`**, defined in `users.conf` file: